Ibadan

 Ibadan has a tropical wet and dry climate (Köppen climate classification Aw), with a lengthy wet season and relatively constant temperatures throughout the year.
 Ibadan's wet season runs from March through October, though August sees somewhat of a lull in precipitation.
 This lull divides the wet season into two different wet seasons.
 November to February forms the city's dry season, during which Ibadan experiences the typical West African harmattan.
 The mean total rainfall for Ibadan is approximately 1,230 millimetres or 48 inches, falling over about 123 days.
 There are two peaks for rainfall, June and September.
 The mean daily temperature is 26.46 °C or 79.63 °F, the mean minimum 21.42 °C or 70.56 °F, and the relative humidity 74.55%.

-Administration
+Government Administration

-There are 11 Local Governments in the Ibadan metropolitan area, consisting of five urban local governments in the city and six semi-urban local governments.
+There are 11 local governments in the Ibadan metropolitan area, consisting of five urban local governments in the city and six semi-urban local governments.
 Local governments at present are institutions created by the military government but recognised by the 1999 constitution, and they are the third tier of government in Nigeria.
 Local government councils consist of the Executive Arm made up of the Executive Chairman, the Vice Chairman, the Secretary and the Supervisory Councillors.

 Local government areas